metalcycling/openstructure/modules/io/doc/mmcif.rst

   .. method:: GetPDBMMCifChainTr(pdb_chain_id)

     Get the translation of a certain PDB chain name to the mmCIF chain name.
+    Only works if SEQRES records are read in :func:`~ost.io.LoadMMCIF` and a compound library is available (see :func:`~ost.conop.GetDefaultLib`).

     :param pdb_chain_id: atom_site.auth_asym_id
     :type pdb_chain_id: :class:`str`